pysat/pysatNASA/docs/archival.rst

 Building data files for archival at NASA SPDF
 =============================================

-The codes and routines at pysatNASA are designed for end-users of NASA data products.
+The codes and routines at :py:mod:`pysatNASA` are designed for end-users of NASA data products.
 However, pysat in general has also been used to build operational instruments for generating archival data to be uploaded to the Space Physics Data Facility (SPDF) at NASA.